MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/filter-rows.md

 When you use these link types inside of a [filter element](reference/filter.md), these filters are child conditions following the behavior defined by the `type` attribute of the parent `filter`.

 Filters using these types return the parent row at most once even if multiple matching rows exist in the link entity.
-They do not allow returning column values from the link entity rows.
+They don't allow returning column values from the link entity rows.

+### Examples of filters on values in related records

+The following examples demonstrate filtering on values of related records.
+These examples include the equivalent SQL statements to help explain the behavior.

+#### Or filter with `link-type` `any`

-This query uses a `filter` of type `or` with a child `link-entity` of type `any` to return records in [contact](../reference/entities/contact.md) that
+This query uses a `filter` of type `or` with a child `link-entity` of type `any` to return records in [contact](../reference/entities/contact.md) that:
 - _either_ are referenced by the [PrimaryContactId lookup column](../reference/entities/account.md#BKMK_PrimaryContactId) of at least one [account](../reference/entities/account.md) record that has its [Name column](../reference/entities/account.md#BKMK_Name) equal to 'Contoso',
 - _or_ have the [Contact.StateCode picklist column](../reference/entities/contact.md#BKMK_StateCode) set to 1 : **Inactive**: